-Tiny fragments of plastic waste are dispersed throughout the environment, including the oceans, where marine organisms can ingest them.
-However, the subsequent fate of these microplastics in animals that live near the bottom of the ocean hasn’t been clear.
+Tiny fragments of plastic waste are dispersed throughout the oceans, but microplastics in animals that live near the bottom of the ocean hasn’t been clear

 Microplastic pollution that makes its way into the ocean eventually sinks to the seabed.
 In lobsters collected near Sardinia in the Mediterranean Sea, the researchers found that larger plastic particles became trapped in the crustaceans’ stomachs.